guilhermelouzavio/guilhermelouzavio/README.md

 ### About Me

-Hello my name is Guilherme Louzavio.
-I am a full-stack developer I am passionate about technology, here in this github you will find some projects where I am more familiar and others where I am learning! :D
+Hello, I,m Guilherme Louzavio.
+I am a full-stack developer and I am passionate about technology, here in this github you will find some projects where I am more familiar and others where I am learning! :D

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/guilhermelouzavio)](https://github.com/guilhermelouzavio)